This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-Preheat oven to 400°.
-Prepare 12-cup muffin pan by lightly spraying cups or line with cupcake liners and lightly spray with oil.
+- Preheat oven to 400°.
+Prepare a 12-cup muffin pan by lightly spraying cups or lining with cupcake liners and lightly spraying with oil.

-Place muffin pan on a wire rack to cool for 10 minutes before removing muffins.
-Place muffins on wire rack to completely cool.
+- Place the muffin pan on a wire rack to cool for 10 minutes before removing the muffins.
+Then, remove the muffins to the wire rack to completely cool.

 Notes